Tygron/tygron-ai-suite/README.md

 When the import is completed, you can optionally select this environment as your default.
 In the upper left corner of the Anaconda-navigator app, select File > Preferences.
 For the option "Default conda environment" select tygronai.

-# Ubuntu shell script for starting anaconda-navigator
+# Ubuntu (linux) shell script for starting anaconda-navigator
-To activate the environment and start anaconda-navigator using a simple shell script file, create one, for example named '''anaconda.sh''', with the following commands:
+To activate the environment and start anaconda-navigator on linux using a simple shell script file, create one, for example named '''anaconda.sh''', with the following commands:
 ```
 conda init
 anaconda-navigator